 It's a stressful situation, but you can prepare yourself by creating an emergency plumbing kit.
-It's best to start with a sturdy, water-resistant tackle box and fill it with necessary tools, including these must-haves from the experts at Warner Service in Frederick, Maryland:
+Start with a sturdy, water-resistant tackle box.
+Fill it with necessary tools like these must-haves from the experts at Warner Service:

 A flange plunger is an everyday household item.
-It’s one of the most recognizable plumbing tools and comes in a variety of different sizes and shapes.
+It’s one of the most recognizable plumbing tools and comes in different sizes and shapes.
 It’s used to clear basic clogs in a toilet.
-The plunger creates a vacuum with every up and down motion.
+The plunger creates a vacuum with every up-and-down motion.
 This vacuum generates a large amount of water force that's used to flush out a small clog.

 Note: A flange plunger is different than a cup-shaped plunger.
-The former is shaped to seal off the toilet hole.
+The flange-shaped plunger is shaped to seal off the toilet hole.

-If you cannot feel the clog with a plumber’s snake, it’s likely that the clog is too deep into the plumbing anatomy.
-In this case, call a professional for this minor emergency plumbing situation.
+If you cannot feel the clog with a plumber’s snake, it’s likely that the clog is too deep into the drainage system.
+Call a professional for this minor emergency plumbing situation.

 Adjustable Pipe Wrench

-Note: Duct tape must be used as a barrier on the pipe to prevent teeth marks from occurring when using an adjustable pipe wrench.
+Note: Duct tape must be used as a barrier on the pipe to prevent teeth marks when using an adjustable pipe wrench.

 Pipe & Tube Cutters